Insights on Metal Enrichment and Environmental Effect at $z\approx5-7$ with JWST ASPIRE/EIGER and Chemical Evolution Model: Simple analytical model of chemical evolution

-In the bottom panel of Fig. \ref{fig:MZR_predictions}, we show the predictions of FMR from the same output of model 5.
+In the bottom panel of Fig. \ref{fig:MZR_predictions}, we show the predictions of the Z-SFR relation from the same output of model 5.
 We see that at the same time of observation, more massive galaxies have higher metallicities, which is expected by MZR predictions.
-We also find that FMR evolves with time, the contours denoting the observation time are moving upwards as time increases.
-This indicates that the FMR evolves with time, and the different stage of star formation history can also be a driver of FMR.
+We also find that FMR evolves with time; the contours denoting the observation time are moving upwards as time increases.
+This indicates that the FMR evolves with time, and the different stages of star formation history can also be a driver of FMR.
 We also compare our observations in the bottom panel of Fig. \ref{fig:MZR_predictions}.
-We find see that the $Z-\text{SFR}$ relations for cluster and field sample are not moving along the predicted contour of stellar mass at fixed observation time, while they cross the contours of both stellar masses and observation time.
+We find that the $Z-\text{SFR}$ relations for cluster and field samples are not moving along the predicted contour of stellar mass at fixed observation time, while they cross the contours of both stellar masses and observation time.
 The model predictions are consistent with the case that cluster galaxies are more massive and older than field galaxies.
 Thus, the model suggests a later evolution phase for cluster galaxies and a younger stage for field galaxies.
-If cluster galaxies have earlier star formation, we expect them be more metal-rich than field galaxies on FMR diagram from our model predictions.
-Our observation thus suggests that cluster galaxies have earlier onset of star formation within non-equilibrium scenario, consistent with the finding of \citet{Helton_24}.
+If cluster galaxies have earlier star formation, we expect them to be more metal-rich than field galaxies on the FMR diagram from our model predictions.
+Our observation thus suggests that cluster galaxies have an earlier onset of star formation within a non-equilibrium scenario, consistent with the finding of \citet{Helton_24}.